Skip to main content

 DELETE examples

 Beta Delete a specific alert definition on your account.
-Include the appropriate service_type and alert_id as path parameters.

 > 📘